mouhssineEL/mouhssineEL.github.io/_posts/low-level/osdev/2023-04-17-buildingos-2.md

 ## Default Target

-To avoid specifying the kernel target each time we compile, we can set the default target in `.cargo/config.toml`:
+To avoid specifying the kernel target each time we compile, we can set the default target in `.cargo/config.toml`{: .filepath}:
 ```toml
 [build]
 target = "x86_64-zeros.json"